The New Zealand Institute

 2.7 Student Membership – Requirements

-Student Members of the Institute shall comprise those members whose names are on the 12th day of July 1990 entered as Student Members in the Register of Members and every person duly admitted or transferred into the class of Student Member.
+Student Members of the Institute shall comprise those members whose names are currently entered as Student Members in the Register of Members and every person duly admitted or transferred into the class of Student Member.

 2.7.1 Every candidate for admission, or transfer, into the class of Student Member shall:-